 Toronto's First Post Office is operated by the Town of York Historical Society.
 The Society was born of the interest generated by the restoration of an historical block of buildings at Adelaide and George Streets, in downtown Toronto.
 These included the Bank of Upper Canada (1827), the De La Salle Building (1871), and Toronto’s First Post Office (1833).
 Many experts – architects, historians and curators – volunteered assistance during the restoration project.
 From this core group, the Town of York Historical Society was formed in February of 1983.

 The Society now operates Toronto’s First Post Office as a museum, a National Historic Site and a post office.

 Toronto's First Post Office is an authorized full-service dealer for Canada Post.
 All current definitive and commemorative stamps are available.
 We also offer special philatelic services, including a pictorial cancel, a reproduction of Toronto's first cancel (in red ink, as exclusively used by Toronto's first Postmaster James Scott Howard), and US postage for return mail.

-FYI: Toronto's First Post Office will be closed Sunday, August 2nd and Monday, August 3rd for the Simcoe Day holiday.
+FYI: Toronto's First Post Office will be closed Sunday, September 6th and Monday, September 7th for the Labour Day holiday.

 NEW EXHIBITS: We have new exhibits coming and going!
 From August 22nd, the Legislative Assembly of Ontario at Queen's Park will host TFPO's "Albert Jackson: Toronto's First Black Postman" as part of their Community Exhibits Program.
 And "Dear Sadie – Loves, Lives, and Remembrance from Ontario’s First World War" will be at Toronto's First Post Office from September 1st to November 30th.
 This exhibit, mounted by the Archives of Ontario, is based on letters and diaries that describe life during World War I.